-VOTER APATHY: Heavy traffic and a desperate lack of parking options in Sydney thanks to the city’s chronic over development, is threatening to derail today’s council elections.
+ROADBLOCK TO DEMOCRACY: Heavy traffic and a desperate lack of parking options in Sydney thanks to the city’s chronic over development, is threatening to derail today’s local government elections.

-Sydney’s gridlock and sub-standard public transport system has meant that by 11.30am today, only 0.45% of the state’s population had managed to cast their vote.
+Sydney’s gridlock and sub-standard public transport system has meant that by 11.00am today, only 0.45% of Sydney’s population had managed to cast their vote.

 “We are well behind schedule at this stage,” says election official Chris Gammat.